wp-plugins/post-type-requirements-checklist/readme.txt

 == Description ==

-Post Type Requirements Checklist allows admins to require content to be entered before a page/post can be published.
+Requirements Checklist allows admins to require content to be entered before a page/post can be published.
 Currently it supports requirements for the following areas on the add/edit screen:
 ** **
 * title
 * WYSIWYG editor